 - Encourage peers to avoid and report hurtful teasing and bullying.

 Healthy Behavior Outcomes

-- MEH-7: Show tolerance and acceptance of differences in others.
+- MEH-7: Show acceptance of differences in others.

-- V-3: Avoid bullying, being a bystander to bullying, or being a victim of bullying.
+- V-3: Avoid bullying or being a bystander to bullying.

 - V-7: Get help to prevent or stop violence, including harassment, abuse, bullying, hazing, fighting, and hate crimes.

 - V-9: Get help to stop being subjected to violence or physical abuse.

 - Standard 1: Comprehending Concepts